vinirossa/software-engineering/design-patterns.md

 ### Strategy

-Encapsulates an algorithm inside a class and allows that a class behavior or its algorithm can be changed at run time.
+Encapsulates an algorithm inside a class and allows that a class behavior or its algorithm can be changed at runtime.

 > *The strategy pattern is about using composition instead of inheritance.*

+> This pattern is useful to encapsulate

 **Applicability:**
 - Many algorithms and need to change them at run time